LZ 127 Graf Zeppelin operational history: First intercontinental flight (1928)

 In October 1928 Graf Zeppelin made its first intercontinental trip, to Lakehurst Naval Air Station, New Jersey, US, with Eckener in command and Lehmann as first officer.
 Rosendahl and Drummond-Hay flew on the outward leg.
 Ludwig Dettmann and Theo Matejko made an artistic record of the flight.

-On the third day of the flight a large section of the fabric covering of the port tail fin was damaged while passing through a mid-ocean squall line 2,400 km east of Bermuda (35°N, 42°W).
-With the engines throttled back, the riggers (including Eckener's son, Knut) repaired the torn fabric while roped together for safety; whenever the airship descended too close to the ocean, they retreated into the ship so the engines could be restarted to maintain lift.
+On the third day of the flight a large section of the fabric covering the port tail fin was damaged while passing through a mid-ocean squall line 2,400 km east of Bermuda (35°N, 42°W).
+With the engines throttled back, the riggers (including Eckener's son, Knut) made temporary repairs to the torn fabric while roped together for safety; whenever the airship descended too close to the ocean, they retreated into the ship so that engine speed could be increased to maintain lift.
 Eckener directed Rosendahl to make a distress call; when this was received, newspaper headlines speculated that the ship was lost, US Navy vessels prepared for a rescue mission, and the radio station WOR broadcast a prayer and minute of silence.

-Graf Zeppelin was able to complete its journey with the repairs of its crew.
+Graf Zeppelin was able to complete its journey after the repairs to the tail fin.
 When news broke that it was safe, it was deluged by radio calls of congratulation and requests to overfly particular places.
 It crossed the US coast at Cape Charles, Virginia, around 10 am on 15 October, then flew up the eastern seaboard via Washington, D.C., Baltimore, Philadelphia, and New York City, landing at Lakehurst at 5:38 pm.
 There was some annoyance from the Lakehurst personnel that the ship had not answered repeated calls for its position and estimated arrival time.
+Eckener explained that because the airship was forced to fly at reduced speed due to the damaged fin, the wind-driven generator which supplied electrical power to the zeppelin was unable to generate enough power to transmit a reply.
 The 9,926 km crossing, the longest non-stop flight at the time, had taken 111 hours 44 minutes.
 Eckener was welcomed with a ticker-tape parade in New York and an invitation to the White House to meet Calvin Coolidge, the US president.

 After the tail had been repaired, Graf Zeppelin left Lakehurst at 1:24 am on 29 October.
 Clara Adams became the first female paying passenger to fly transatlantic on the return flight.
-The ship endured an overnight gale that blew it backwards in the air and 320 km off course, to the coast of Newfoundland.
+The ship endured an overnight gale that blew it backward in the air and 320 km off course, to the coast of Newfoundland.
 The wind caused the structure of the ship to bend visibly.